 When will applicants be notified if they are accepted into the program?

 We will begin reviewing application files in mid-January, and by the end of January we notify all applicants whether they have made the short list.
 From the short list, we begin making offers to candidates.
 The process of filling available spots generally takes a few weeks.
 We maintain a waiting list and ask for your patience.
 In 2014, we will have two separate waves of acceptances: the first in late January and the second beginning in early March and continuing until all slots are filled – usually by April.
 The last few slots are very fluid, because labs often find new funding or new openings.
 Thus, each year there are late applicants who are admitted to the program as late as May.

 What are the SPUR Progam dates?

 Although we keep the participation dates flexible to accommodate the variety of schedules of schools across the country, most interns arrive on the last Friday in May.
 The program is 10 weeks in duration.
-The Program datesfor this year is May 26th, 2017 - August 4th, 2017.
+The Program dates for 2018 is June 4th, 2018 - August 10th, 2018.